smartcontractkit/smart-contract-examples/ccip/cct/foundry/README.md

 This repository contains a collection of Foundry scripts designed to simplify interactions with CCIP 1.5 contracts.

-Find a list of available tutorials on the Chainlink documentation: [Cross Chain Tokens (CCT) Tutorials](http://docs.chain.link/ccip/tutorials/cross-chain-tokens#overview).
+Find a list of available tutorials on the Chainlink documentation: [Cross Chain Token (CCT) Tutorials](http://docs.chain.link/ccip/tutorials/cross-chain-tokens#overview).

 ## Table of Contents